Helmut Machemer: Early life and career

 Helmut Machemer was born on 7 May 1903 in Sprendlingen and spent much of his early life in Münster.
 He studied medicine at the Universities of Heidelberg, München and Freiburg.
 In 1929 in Freiburg, he worked on a doctorate (on amphibian development) under the supervision of Prof. Hans Spemann (later Nobel prize winner) and was promoted Nov.
 1929 to Dr. phil. nat.
 In December 1930, he, in addition, was promoted to Dr. med. at the University of Freiburg.
 He afterwards worked at an eye clinic in Münster under Professor Aurel von Szily.
 Machemer dated Erna Schwalbe, who studied medicine at the University of Kiel, from 1929.
 In June 1932, Erna became aware that she might have Jewish ancestry, which she knew could be an issue due to the rise of the anti-Semitic Nazi Party.
 Erna's father wrote her a letter which confirmed her mother's ancestry, which he had tried to keep hidden.
 Erna immediately offered to separate from Machemer, but he refused to do so on the grounds that he loved her and they married in October 1932.
 Erna's mother divorced her father and moved to the Netherlands the following year, after the Nazis came to power.
+Machemer joined the Sturmabteilung Nazi paramilitary in 1933 out of a sense of patriotism, he was expelled in 1937 due to his wife's ancestry.

 Machemer was described by medical historian George Gorin as "a capable retinal surgeon".
 In 1934, he pioneered, with Szily, a method of treating retinal detachment by use of an electric current to form a chorioretinal scar.
 Anti-Semitic discrimination escalated under the Nazis and Szily, as a Jew, was forced from his position at the clinic, with Machemer also losing his job there.
 Erna was also forced to abandon her medical studies.
 Machemer was unable to set up his own practice as the Association of Statutory Health Insurance Physicians refused to grant a permit because of his marriage.
 The Machemers considered divorce or emigration, but Szily found Helmut a position as assistant to ophthalmologist in Stadtlohn.

 The Machemers, along with their three sons, moved to Dufkampstrasse, Stadtlohn, in 1935.
 In October of that year, the Nazis passed the Nuremberg Laws; these defined Nazi racial classifications and the rights of each and forbade marriage between those of "German blood" and those of Jewish ancestry.
 Under these laws, Machemer's wife was classified as "mixed-race" and "half-Jewish" and the family became subject to much more stringent restrictions and discrimination.
 Machemer was not a supporter of the Nazi Party, but was also not an opponent of the regime.
+Machemer obtained from the Reich Medical Association in 1939, an exemption to the racial restictions that allowed him to establish a medical practice in Stadtlohn.